milinagi/milinagi/README.md

 ![1626879417682](https://user-images.githubusercontent.com/47178488/132985845-66db8ebf-2a02-4b52-915c-39ce9a79a97a.jpg)

-### Hi, I'm Jorge 👋👨‍💻
-## Hi there, I'm Alexis Guanche
+## Hi there, I'm Jorge Ruiz 👋👨‍💻

-### Web Applications Developer, Movies and Strategy Games fan
+### Web Applications Developer and videogames fan

 - 🌱 I’m currently learning about everything 🤣
 - 🌴 I'm from Canary Islands, Spain
-- ⚡ About me: I love to read and walk (more than 17000 km in the last 4 years)
+- ⚡ About me: I am a very sociable person who loves to learn from life

 ---
 ```js